CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/09-create-power-bi-dashboard.md

 8. Notice that the tile describes the last refresh time (which done when loading the data model in Power BI Desktop).

-   >**Note**: *You’ll refresh the dataset in the next exercise.
+   >**Note**: *You’ll refresh the Semantic model in the next exercise.
 Typically, this would be achieved by using scheduled refresh, in which case Power BI would use a gateway to connect to the SQL Server database.
 However, due to constraints in the classroom setup, there is no gateway.
 So, you’ll open Power BI Desktop, perform a manual data refresh, and then upload the file to your workspace.

-## Exercise 2: Refresh the Dataset
+## Exercise 2: Refresh the Semantic model

 In this exercise you will first load sales order data for June 2020 into the **AdventureWorksDW2020** database.
 You will then open your Power BI Desktop file, perform a data refresh, and then upload the file to your workspace.